 Snuffle mats are pieces of fabric with lots of loops, flaps, or pockets that can be used to hide treats.
 The point is for your dog to sniff for treats hidden in the fabric.
 If you’re handy with a sewing machine, you can make your own snuffle mat out of sturdy fabric.
 Simply stitch pockets and flaps all over the material to allow you to hide bits of food.

 A simpler, sewing-free alternative is to buy a plastic mat.
 Look for one with a grid of holes already in it, like a rubber sink mat, or poke holes in the mat yourself.
 Then tear fleece into strips that are six to eight inches long.
 Tie a fleece strip through each hole in the mat until the top of the mat looks like a fleece forest.
-Once you’ve filled all the holes, toss a handful of treats on the top of the mat then watch your dog snuffle through the fleece to retrieve them.
+Once you’ve filled all the holes, toss a handful of treats on the top of the mat, then watch your dog snuffle through the fleece to retrieve them.

 An even easier version of the snuffle mat can be made from a tea towel.
 Lay a towel flat on the floor and place some treats in the center.
-Then fold the towel longways across the treats.
+Then fold the towel lengthways across the treats.
 Next, tie the towel in a loose knot so the treats are in the middle.
 Your dog will have to figure out how to untie the tea towel to get at the treats inside.
 Easy for you to make, but not easy for your dog to undo!
-To add to the challenge, tie several tea towels together in a row with treats in each one.
+To add to the challenge, tie several tea towels together in a row, placing treats in each one.